microbit-foundation/spec-power-management/spec/index.md

     - Lowest power mode available in the KL27
     - Wakes up in reset mode
     - Woken up via LLWU pins:
-        - WAKE_ON_EDGE triggered by inserting the USB cable
+        - VBUS_ABSENT triggered by inserting the USB cable
         - BTN_NOT_PRESSED triggered by pressing the reset button
 2) **Sleep**: VLPS0, Very Low Power Stop 0
     - The deepest sleep mode that can be woken up via I2C